mheob/include-fussball-de-widgets/readme.txt

 = What is the `devtools` as `{print devtools}`? =

-The PRINT DEVTOOLS can help the creator to get debugging informations.
+The PRINT DEVTOOLS can help the creator to get debugging information.
 As values are only `true` or `1` possible.
 The default value ist `false` or rather `0`.
 **The PRINT DEVTOOLS is optional and can be omitted.**